OxidBurn/osvip_module/README.md

 - The path to a .xcodeproj file of the project is 'TestGeneramba.xcodeproj'.
 Do you want to use it? (yes/no)
     - `..\prj\TestGeneramba.xcodeproj` - where **TestGeneramba** it's project name

-- Select the appropriate target for adding your MODULES (type the index): eneramba
+- Select the appropriate target for adding your MODULES (type the index):
     - leave this answer is empty, just press `Enter`

 - Are you using unit-tests in this project? (yes/no)